gbs4ever/gbs4ever.github.io/_posts/2019-09-21-authorization_and_authentication.markdown

 ## With the typical flow of a  session/cookie system

 1. The user logins entering username password (front-end)
-2. The server verifies the data is correct (query db 1) and creates a session stored in the DB
+2. The server verifies the data is correct  and creates a session stored in the DB
 3. A cookie with the session id is sent to the front-end and stored in the  place in the browser
-4. Each HTTP request we will match the session-id against the DB 5.logout destroy the session on the server
+4. Each HTTP request we will match the session-id against the DB
+5. logout destroy the session on the server

 <a href="https://imgur.com/YaxweYp"><img src="https://i.imgur.com/YaxweYpl.png" title="source: imgur.com" /></a>